brunorijsman/dske-python/docs/protocol-guide.md

 In other words, for a brief moment, Hank knows what the end-to-end Carol-Celia key is.
 We have to trust Hank not to abuse that knowledge or be hacked by an attacker to steal that knowledge.
-For this reason, Hand is called a Trusted Relay Node (TRN).
+Because Hank needs to be trusted, Hank is called a Trusted Relay Node (TRN).

 Also, hub Hank becomes a Single Point of Failure (SPoF).
 If hub Hank fails, the clients relying on Hank are enable to establish keys.